-The aim of the pilot study is to assess if it is possible and efficient to estimate by-catches, of primarely birds and mammals, in the the gillnet and longline fisheries in southern and central Baltic Sea with sea-going observers.
+The aim of the pilot study is to assess if it is possible and efficent to estimate by-catches ,of primarely birds and mammals, in the the gillnet and longline fisheries in southern and central Baltic Sea with sea-going observers.

-The pilot study will be carried out during 2017.
+The pilot study will be carried out during 2017-2018.

-Sweden have during previous years been running a self-sampling programme for gillnetters and longliners in the Baltic.
-Within this programme fishermen bring entire catches to shore where it is worked up by samplers.
-The plan is that during 2017, for the purpose of this pilot study, put the samplers on-board the entire fishing trip instead (see table 4A and 4B).
-If this is not possible for specific vessels due to lack of space sampling will be carried out on shore instead as previous years.
-The observers will measure fish as well as potential by-catches of birds and mammals.
+During 2017 it became apparent that by catches might be more common in gillnet fisheries carried out close to the shoreline than in the cod fishery with passive gear (table 4A and 4B).
+The pilot project will thereby during 2018 primary target fisheries carried out at more shallow depth and in risk areas.
+Observers are planned to do the sampling on-board fishing vessels (see table 4A and 4B).
+If this is not possible for specific vessels due to lack of space sampling will be carried out on shore instead as was done for previous years The observers will measure fish as well as potential by-catches of birds and mammals.

-If possible will cameras be deployed at some vessels in some areas and during some study seasons.
+If possible cameras will be deployed at some vessels in some areas and during some study seasons.
 Results from theses vessels will be compared to corresponding vessels carrying observers, for evaluation of the cost-effectiveness of the different methods.

-The present scheme for sampling passive gears will be redisgned to take into account high-risk areas and seasons for by-catches birds and harbour porpoises.
+The present scheme for sampling passive gears will be redesigned to take into account high-risk areas and seasons for by-catches birds and harbour porpoises.